What Is A No-Sugar Diet?

 The USDA recommends eating a well-balanced diet including fruits, grains, legumes, whole grains, vegetables, protein, and dairy products.
 In addition, it’s advised to limit added sugar to no more than 10 % of daily calories (8).

 It’s important to include whole foods into your ration to get all essential nutrients, vitamins and minerals.
-Green vegetables and foods like meats, fish, eggs, cheeses, avocados are sugar-free.
+Many vegetables and foods like meats, fish, eggs, cheeses, avocados are sugar-free.
 Therefore, they are always a safe option when you are hungry.

 Here is a short list of sugar-free foods that can be included in your diet: